-On February 6, 2024, we entered into a securities purchase agreement pursuant to which we issued and sold 274,182 shares of our common stock together with warrants to purchase up to 274,182 shares of common stock at a combined price of \$10.15 per share and accompanying warrant and (ii) prefunded warrants to purchase up to 90,363 shares of common stock together warrants to purchase up to 90,363 shares of our common stock at a combined price of \$10.1486 per pre-funded warrant and accompanying warrant, for aggregate gross proceeds of approximately \$3.7 million.
+On February 6, 2024, we entered into a securities purchase agreement pursuant to which we issued and sold 274,182 shares of our common stock together with warrants to purchase up to 274,182 shares of common stock at a combined price of \$10.15 per share and accompanying warrant and (ii) prefunded warrants to purchase up to 90,363 shares of our common stock at a combined price of \$10.1486 per pre-funded warrant and accompanying warrant, for aggregate gross proceeds of approximately \$3.7 million.
 FCMI and Vaccinex (Rochester) L.L.C. purchased 118,227 and 29,557 shares of our common stock and accompanying warrants, respectively, in the February 2024 offering for an aggregate purchase price of \$1.5 million.

-Our cash and cash equivalents were \$3.0 million and total current assets were \$7.15 million at March 31, 2024, which will be insufficient to fund our planned operations through one year of the date that these condensed financial statements are available for issuance.
+Our cash and cash equivalents were \$0.2 million and total current assets were \$2.2 million at June 30, 2024, which will be insufficient to fund our planned operations through one year of the date that these condensed financial statements are available for issuance.
 See Note 1 of our unaudited condensed financial statements.
 There can be no assurances that we will be able to secure additional financing when needed, or if available, that it will be sufficient to meet our needs or on favorable terms.